-Ms. Tripti Sinha, Chair, Internet Corporation for Assigned names and Numbers Board of Directors
+Ms. Tripti Sinha, Chair, ICANN Board of Directors

 "The impact of the Internet has never been more significant than it is today.
 IGF plays a central role as a facilitator and the forum for important discussions, for governments, civil societies, the academic sector, the technical community, and the private sector."